Władysław Gomułka: Journey to the Soviet Union and second imprisonment

 Despite being sentenced to a four-year prison term on 1 June 1933, he was temporarily released for surgery on his injured leg in March 1934.
 Following his release, Gomułka requested that the KPP send him to the Soviet Union for medical treatment and further political training.
 He arrived in the Soviet Union in June and went to the Crimea for several weeks, where he underwent therapeutic baths.
 Gomułka then spent more than a year in Moscow, where he attended the Lenin School under the name Stefan Kowalski.
 The ideology-oriented classes were arranged separately for a small group of Polish students (one of them was Roman Romkowski (Natan Grünspan [Grinszpan]-Kikiel), who would later persecute Gomułka in Stalinist Poland) and included a military training course conducted by Karol Świerczewski.
-In a written opinion issued by the school Gomułka was characterized in highly positive terms, but his extended stay in the Soviet Union caused him to become disillusioned with the realities of Stalinist communism and highly critical of the agrarian collectivization practice.
+In a written opinion issued by the school, Gomułka was characterised in highly positive terms, but his extended stay in the Soviet Union caused him to become disillusioned with the realities of Stalinist communism and highly critical of the agrarian collectivisation practice.
 In November 1935, he illegally returned to Poland.

 Gomułka resumed his communist and labor conspiratorial activities and kept advancing within the KPP organization until, as the secretary of the Party's Silesian branch, he was arrested in Chorzów in April 1936.
-He was then tried by the District Court in Katowice and sentenced to seven years in prison where he remained jailed until the beginning of World War II.
+He was then tried by the District Court in Katowice and sentenced to seven years in prison, where he remained jailed until the beginning of World War II.
 Ironically, this internment most likely saved Gomułka's life, because the majority of the KPP leadership would be murdered in the Soviet Union in the late 1930s, caught up in the Great Purge under Joseph Stalin's orders.

 Gomułka's experiences turned him into an extremely suspicious and distrustful person and contributed to his lifelong conviction that Sanation Poland was a fascist state, even if Polish prisons were the safest place for Polish Communists.
 He differentiated this belief from his positive feelings toward the country and its people, especially members of the working class.